khatayondev/Phamacare-v3/README.md

   # Pharmacy Management Dashboard

-  This is a code bundle for Pharmacy Management Dashboard.
-The original project is available at https://www.figma.com/design/hvN8G6aO3nYLVCXjKN3Tza/Pharmacy-Management-Dashboard.
+  The original project priveiw is available at https://mute-forum-75360604.figma.site

   ## Running the code